 Reinforce your messages by connecting them to the organization’s vision, values, and strategy to provide a compelling context for your communication.
 This helps give employees the ‘big picture’ perspective.

 Constantly review the effectiveness of your communication.
 Seek regular feedback from your audience to determine if their response to your communication is helping or hindering the achievement of the desired outcomes.

 Keep it real.
 Authenticity underpins credibility.

 Knowing the value and having the right tactics is only part of the puzzle.
 Implementing these requires reaching employees with the right content, through the best channel.

 Leaders should be widely visible and appear accessible.
 Connecting with staff through video updates is an effective way to provide information and convey sincerity to everyone concerned.

 Regular communication is critical.
-Tools like corporate newsletters provide valuable reassurance to staff around changing business operations, convinces them that executives are mindful of their concerns and motivates them to contribute to shared success.
+Tools like corporate newsletters provide valuable reassurance to staff around changing business operations, convince them that executives are mindful of their concerns, and motivate them to contribute to shared success.

 Communication is a two-way street.
-An anonymized feedback mechanism, such as an online staff survey, allows employees to submit questions, air concerns or provide feedback.
-Responses are collected and aggregated results exported.
+An anonymized feedback mechanism, such as an online staff survey, allows employees to submit questions, air concerns, or provide feedback.
+Responses are collected and aggregated results are exported.

 Good management communication is essential to reach and engage your workforce, especially in times of change.
 Following the ten R’s tips will ensure your business stays on track for success.